Easy Language Learning Hacks to Try Today for Faster Results

 A great way to expose yourself to a new language is by labeling food items in your fridge.
 This way whether you’re cooking, snacking or packing lunch for work it will be on your mind several times a day.

 It works because you know what the items are already and by seeing the language label every time you’ll quickly make a connection and increase your vocabulary.

 Say you’re learning Spanish.

-You could take a cucumber, tomato and stick of butter from your fridge.
+You could take a cucumber, tomato, or a stick of butter from your fridge.
 The item isn’t important so just pick anything you want.

 Get a piece of paper, a pen and some tape or sticky notes if you have them.